North Carolina Massage Therapist State Requirements

 Education and Training Requirements:

-- Examination: Pass the Massage and Bodywork Licensing Examination (MBLEx) or an equivalent exam recognized by the North Carolina board.
+- Exam: Pass the MBLEx (Massage and Bodywork Licensing Examination) or another exam recognized by the North Carolina Board of Massage and Bodywork Therapy (NCBMBT).

 License Requirements: